 Transportation & Airport Transfer

-As of early 2019, the new Istanbul Airport (IST) was opened and became the new international hub replacing Ataturk Airport.
-It’s located about 25 miles (40 km) northwest of Istanbul in the Arnavutköy district next to the Black Sea.
-Depending on your nationality, you might need to apply for a Turkey visa in advance so be sure to consult the appropriate authorities so you are prepared for your arrival.
+As of early 2019, the new Istanbul Airport (IST) opened and became the new international hub, replacing Atatürk Airport.
+It’s located about 25 miles (40 km) northwest of Istanbul in the Arnavutköy district, near the Black Sea.
+Depending on your nationality, you might need to apply for a Turkey visa in advance, so be sure to consult the appropriate authorities to prepare for your arrival.

 After arriving, there are several transit options to reach the city center.
-Although appealing, taxis are among the most expensive and can be time-consuming based on traffic and the long distance.
-Havaist is an airport shuttle bus that will take you to spots all over Istanbul.
-The trip is about 100 minutes (more during rush hour) and relatively comfortable.
-Alternatively, a private shuttle service like can be booked in advance and provide a more relaxed journey at a fixed rate dropping you off in front of your hotel.
-As for public transit, it’s a bit adventurous and cumbersome as there isn’t a direct line into the city center.
+Although appealing, taxis are among the most expensive options and can be time-consuming due to traffic and the long distance.
+Havaist is an airport shuttle bus that will take you to various spots throughout Istanbul.
+The trip takes about 100 minutes (longer during rush hour) and is relatively comfortable.
+Alternatively, a private shuttle service can be booked in advance and provides a more relaxed journey at a fixed rate, dropping you off in front of your hotel.
+Public transit is a bit more adventurous and cumbersome, as there isn’t a direct line into the city center.
 A future metro line is currently under construction.
 Book airport transfer →

-If you’re arriving at Istanbul’s other International airport, Sabiha Gokcen, you’ll find yourself on the Asian side of Istanbul.
-Again transferring by taxi is not recommended as it’s expensive and can take over an hour.
-Havabus is a reliable airport shuttle service taking you to destinations like Beşiktaş and Taksim (90 minutes).
+If you’re arriving at Istanbul’s other international airport, Sabiha Gökçen, you’ll find yourself on the Asian side of Istanbul.
+Again, taking a taxi is not recommended, as it’s expensive and can take over an hour.
+Havabus is a reliable airport shuttle service that takes you to destinations like Beşiktaş and Taksim (about 90 minutes).
 From Taksim, you’ll need to hail a taxi to reach Sultanahmet.
-As mentioned before, a private shuttle can also be arranged in advance providing one of the most comfortable and relaxed experiences.
+As mentioned earlier, a private shuttle can also be arranged in advance, providing one of the most comfortable and relaxed experiences.

 Gay Hotels in Istanbul